wp-plugins/wp-app-studio/readme.txt

 Wp App Studio plugin is a development tool used to design and send app metadata to WPAS servers.
 After app (plugin) metadata is sent, WPAS Servers generate the code and send you a link to your plugin's zip file.
 No coding is necessary to design your own custom plugins.
 To be able to use this premium service, you must purchase API credits.

 [TRY IT FOR FREE](http://emarketdesign.com/wp-app-studio-playground/ "Wp App Studio Playground")

+= What's in store for the next release? =

+The next WPAS release will cover long-awaited forms feature.
+Forms will allow ajax powered data entry from frontend to entities, taxonomies, and relationships.

 = Create your own plugin using Wp App Studio =